Which place is cheaper, Raleigh or Fort Lauderdale?

 In January, Fort Lauderdale usually receives less rain than Raleigh.
 Fort Lauderdale gets 2.2 inches (55 mm) of rain, while Raleigh receives 3.2 inches (82 mm) of rain each month for the winter.

 In April, Fort Lauderdale is generally much warmer than Raleigh.
-Temperatures in Fort Lauderdale average around 75°F (24°C), and Raleigh stays around 60°F (16°C).
+Daily temperatures in Fort Lauderdale average around 75°F (24°C), and Raleigh fluctuates around 60°F (16°C).

 The sun comes out a lot this time of the year in Raleigh.
 People are often attracted to the plentiful sunshine in Fort Lauderdale this time of the year.
 In the spring, Fort Lauderdale often gets more sunshine than Raleigh.
 Fort Lauderdale gets 300 hours of sunny skies this time of year, while Raleigh receives 251 hours of full sun.